IstiakAR/Social-Media/README.md

 ```
 javac -d bin -cp "lib/*" $(find src -name "*.java") && java --module-path lib --add-modules javafx.base,javafx.controls,javafx.fxml,javafx.graphics -cp "bin:res:lib/*" main/Main
 ```
-It command line should work on linux & mac.
+This command line should work on linux & mac.
 For windows, replace ':' with ';'.
 If you are still having trouble then, try with WSL.

 Or, download the zip file containing jar from [here](https://github.com/IstiakAR/Social-Media/releases/tag/Release), extracrt it and run it using...